Francis Key Pendleton

 Francis Key Pendleton (January 1, 1850 – July 26, 1930) was an American lawyer and judge who was prominent in New York society during the Gilded Age.
+He was a justice of the Supreme Court of New York.

 Early life

-Pendleton was born in Cincinnati on January 1, 1850, and was known as Frank.
+Pendleton, known as Frank, was born on January 1, 1850 in Clifton, Ohio (now part of Cincinnati).
 He was the son of George Hunt Pendleton and Mary Alicia (née Key) Pendleton.
 Among his siblings were Sarah Pendleton, who was born in Ireland, Mary Lloyd Pendleton, Jane Francis Pendleton, and George Hunt Pendleton Jr., who died young.
-His father, a former president of the Kentucky Central Railroad, served as a Democratic U.S. Representative and U.S. Senator of Ohio (where he was Chair of the Senate Democratic Caucus), as well as the U.S. Minister to Germany (during the Cleveland and Benjamin Harrison administrations).
+His father, a former president of the Kentucky Central Railroad, served as the U.S. Minister to Germany, a U.S. Representative, and the U.S. Senator for Ohio, where he was chair of the Senate Democratic Caucus.

-His maternal grandparents were Mary Tayloe (née Lloyd) Key and Francis Scott Key, the lawyer, author, and amateur poet who is best known today for writing a poem which later became the lyrics for the United States' national anthem, "The Star-Spangled Banner", who was the himself, the son of prominent lawyer John Ross Key.
-His paternal grandparents were Jane Frances (née Hunt) Pendleton and U.S. Representative Nathanael Greene Pendleton, was himself, the son of Nathaniel Pendleton, the Attorney General of Georgia.
-His great-grandfather served as a second to Alexander Hamilton in his 1804 duel with Aaron Burr.
+Pendleton's maternal grandfather was Francis Scott Key, best known today for writing a poem which later became the lyrics for "The Star-Spangled Banner".
+His paternal grandfather was U.S. Representative Nathanael Greene Pendleton.

-Pendleton prepared for college with Eugene F. Bliss in Cincinnati and then Harvard College, graduating in 1870.
-He then, after spending three years abroad studying French and German, he attended Harvard Law School in 1875.
+Pendleton prepared for college with Eugene F. Bliss in Cincinnati.
+He attended Harvard College, graduating in 1870.
+While at Harverd, he was member of Delta Kappa Epsilon.
+After spending three years abroad studying French and German, he attended Harvard Law School in 1875.

 Career

-After graduating from Harvard Law, Pendleton moved to New York City where he began practicing law with Parrish.
+After graduating from Harvard Law, Pendleton moved to New York City, where he began practicing law with Parrish.
 In 1870, that firm was dissolved and he formed a partnership with E. Ellery Anderson and P.C.
 Anderson, known as Anderson, Pendleton & Anderson PC.

 In 1907, Pendleton was appointed Corporation Counsel by the Democratic Mayor of New York City, George B. McClellan Jr., succeeding William B. Ellison.
 McClellan's father (George B. McClellan) and Pendleton's father (George H. Pendleton) were the Democratic Party's nominees for president and vice-president for the 1864 election.

-Pendleton was later appointed a justice of the Supreme Court of New York by Democratic Governor John Alden Dix.
+In 1911, Pendleton was appointed a justice of the Supreme Court of New York by Democratic Governor John Alden Dix.
 He was reelected for a term ending on December 31, 1921.
 He left the bench, effective April 1, 1920, stating: "I have had it in contemplation for a long time, but as I have a case on hand at trial and some judicial work to complete, I have set a date of severance with the judiciary at April 1.
 I intend to return to the practice of the law and will be at the head of the old firm of Pendleton, Anderson, Iselin & Riggs, with offices at 25 Broad Street."
 His resignation caused a vacancy that was filled by Democratic Governor Al Smith.